ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

   h = [a]   -- warning
   x = [a,b] -- no warning

-Since ``-XListTupleTypeSyntax`` is enabled by default, all of the cases except the very last one will emit ``-Wpuns`` warning because in all of them it is not clear whether the data constructor or a type constructor is being referred to, except in the very last case.
+Since ``-XListTuplePuns`` is enabled by default, all of the cases except the very last one will emit ``-Wpuns`` warning because in all of them it is not clear whether the data constructor or a type constructor is being referred to, except in the very last case.